-With three full chairs (Prof. Dr. Jens-Uwe Krause, Prof. Dr. Karen Radner and Prof. Dr. Martin Zimmermann), four tenured academic positions (Dr. Jamie Novotny, Dr. Christian Reitzenstein-Ronning, Dr. Robert Schiestl, and Dr. Denise Reitzenstein) and four academic assistantships (Dr. Alexander Free, N.N., Dr. Alexa Bartelmus and Henry Heitmann-Gordon), as well as two secretaries (Alexandra Heineck and Thea Dunst) the Institute of Ancient History at the Ludwig-Maximilians-University Munich is among the largest centres of teaching and research in Ancient History both in Germany and worldwide.
+With three full chairs (Prof. Dr. Jens-Uwe Krause, Prof. Dr. Karen Radner and Prof. Dr. Martin Zimmermann), five tenured academic positions (Dr. Jamie Novotny, PD Dr. Christian Reitzenstein-Ronning, PD Dr. Denise Reitzenstein, Dr. Robert Schiestl, and Dr. Frauke Weiershäuser) and four academic assistantships (Dr. Alexander Free, Dr. Andrea Squitieri, Dr. Alexa Bartelmus and Dr. Henry Heitmann-Gordon), as well as two secretaries (Alexandra Heineck and Thea Dunst) the Institute of Ancient History at the Ludwig-Maximilians-University Munich is among the largest centres of teaching and research in Ancient History both in Germany and worldwide.
 The staff further includes numerous associate lecturers, as well as the employees of several externally funded projects and additional teaching staff.

 Research Environment and Resources

 The Institute of Ancient History is partnered with its neighbour disciplines in Art History, Philology and Linguistics, as well as the Law Faculty in both research and teaching.
 It is further part of the Munich Centre for Ancient Studies (MZAW) and the Graduate School Distant Worlds, both of which bring together more than thirty chairs in the field of Ancient Studies.
 Close cooperations with the Munich-based Commission for Ancient History and Epigraphy, the State Coin Collection and the Leopold-Wenger-Institute for the History of Law further extend this range of cooperations.
 The library resources available are ample and varied and the well-stocked departmental libraries are further supplemented by the Bavarian State Library, which takes special interest in Ancient Studies.
 The Institute is an attractive location for visiting academics and students from all over the world, who find support in the numerous international exchange agreements cultivated by the LMU.

 Time and Space